 The competitive Scholarship of Teaching and Learning (SoTL) Fellows Program is designed to foster faculty engagement and leadership in SoTL at Georgia Southern University.
 The fellowship supports up to three faculty each year in their advancement and completion of quality, innovative SoTL research projects that aim to improve the understanding of teaching and learning.

-- The fellowship is funded with a $1,000 stipend through the Centers for Teaching & Technology (CT2).
+- The fellowship is funded with a $1,000 stipend through the Center for Teaching Excellence

 Awardees work with a member of the SoTL Leadership Team, who serves as mentor and provides feedback based on their own significant experience in SoTL research.